-- 3. Treasurer.
-The treasurer is appointed by the superior after consultation with the CSL Council.
-The treasurer manages income, disbursements, and investments; and maintains all financial records including pledging, and financial reports as defined by good accounting principles.
-The treasurer also develops financial planning for the community.
-The treasurer is supported by a Finance Committee, and with the approval of the superior and Council, may appoint an assistant. - C. The CSL Council.
-The CSL Council is led by the superior and currently has four appointed members: the prior, two deans, and a treasurer.
+C. The CSL Council.
+The CSL Council is led by the superior and currently has these appointed members: the prior, three formation deans, and a treasurer.
 The prior, deans, and treasurer serve during the tenure of the superior who appointed them, plus an additional 90 days into the term of the next elected superior.
 There also are four members elected by the membership during the winter Chapter meeting: two members are to be professed, one a novice member, and one an oblate member.
 Their terms are for one year beginning February 1.
 An elected member may serve three consecutive terms.

-Council Duties include ratification of appointments by the superior; review of the annual budget; and approval of unbudgeted expenditures and identified borrowings.
-The superior and Council are responsible for the implementation of the CSL's Five-Year Plan as recommended by the permanent committees (see below).
+Council Duties include: ratification of appointments by the superior; review of the annual budget; and approval of unbudgeted expenditures and identified borrowings.
+The superior and Council are responsible for the implementation of CSL's Five-Year Plan as recommended by the permanent committees (see below).
 In addition, the Council makes recommendations to the superior related to human resource issues, certain violations of the Constitution or Customary, and proposed changes to the Customary.

 Any member who has an issue for consideration by the Council is invited to present the issue to any councilmember.
+In addition, any member may attend the public portion of Council meetings, generally held monthly.
 Minutes of the Council's meetings are to be kept and distributed to all members, in the spirit of full disclosure of business conducted.